 Which is the best source code editor available right now?
 Without no doubt, we can say that it’s Visual Studio code or simply VS code.
-VS code is an open-source code editor developed by Microsoft for Windows, Linux, and Mac OS platforms.
+VS Code is an open-source code editor developed by Microsoft for Windows, Linux, and Mac OS platforms.
+Here we discuss the steps to install Visual Studio Code or VS code on Windows 10.

 VS code Insiders